HomePractice AreasEmployment Law

 • Employment Misclassification

-Employers can save significant amounts of money by classifying employees as “exempt” or as Independent Contractors and thereby not paying them overtime.
+Employers can save significant amounts of money by classifying employees as “exempt” or as Independent Contractors, and thereby not paying them overtime.
 Unfortunately, many employers misclassify employees for that reason — taking advantage of their employees’ hard work without having to pay them the wages they are due.
+Our independent contractor lawyers can help.

 LEARN MORE ABOUT EMPLOYMENT MISCLASSIFICATION